symfony/symfony-docs/http_client.rst

-It is also possible to create a :class:`Symfony\\Component\\HttpClient\\Response\\MockResponse` directly from a file, which is particularly useful when storing your responses snapshots in files::
+It is also possible to create a :class:`Symfony\\Component\\HttpClient\\Response\\MockResponse` directly from a file, which is particularly useful when storing your response snapshots in files::

     use Symfony\Component\HttpClient\Response\MockResponse;